Titanium Dioxide (TiO2) and its Applications

 Applications of TiO2

-Paints and Pigments
+--Paints and Pigments

 Over 60% of the global TiO2 production is used in the manufacture of white pigments due to its brightness and very high refractive index.
 It provides opacity and durability to paints, coatings, plastics, papers, inks, foods, medicines, and most toothpaste.

-Sunscreen and Cosmetics
+--Sunscreen and Cosmetics

 TiO2 is used in sunscreens because of its ability to absorb ultraviolet (UV) light.
 The compound is resistant to discoloration under sunlight, making it an ideal ingredient for products that need to withstand light exposure.

 TiO2 finds significant use in the optical industry due to its high refractive index, enabling it to manipulate light in ways that few materials can.
 It's used in optical coatings for lenses, prisms, and mirrors, where it helps to increase reflectivity, reduce glare, or filter specific wavelengths of light.
+Usually TiO2 is applied on optical components as a coating

 Photocatalysis is a process where light energy activates a substance which modifies the rate of a chemical reaction.
 TiO2 is a commonly used photocatalyst due to its ability to absorb UV light and its chemical stability.